david-candela/cybersecurity_journey/docs/tryhackme/index.md

-# TryHackMe Write-Ups
+# TryHackMe Challenge Rooms Write-Ups

-Notes and write-ups from TryHackMe rooms I've completed.
+Notes and write-ups from TryHackMe challenge rooms I've completed.
 Each documents what I learned, the tools I used, and key takeaways.

 ---